bschmalhofer/otobo-ideas/README.md

 ### Implemented, or Discarded, Ideas

+* DBD::MariaDB instead of DBD::MySQL https://github.com/RotherOSS/otobo/issues/1860

+  Rejected, because DBD::MariaDB has a different, more correct, take on encodings

+* use `Cpanel::JSON::XS`. https://github.com/RotherOSS/otobo/issues/399

+  Rejected because OTOBO is not prepared to deal with the differences with JSON::XS

 * use `Feature::Compat::Try`https://github.com/RotherOSS/otobo/issues/1695

   Rejected, not until "try catch" is no longer experimental, use Try::Tiny in the mean time